interias/RELAX/README.md

 ---

+## Motivation
+The RELAX macro was created to address a common problem in 3D printing: stress marks caused by thermal contraction, often referred to as "white marks."
+While heat guns are a standard solution, they are not always practical or efficient for every scenario:

+- **Thin Parts**: Thin parts tend to soften and bend under a heat gun before the stress marks disappear, making manual treatment unsuitable.
+- **Efficiency**: Automating the process is critical when dealing with large-scale production or repeated tasks.
+Treating a few hundred parts a day with a heat gun is not only time-consuming but also tedious.
+- **Consistency**: Manual processes can vary in effectiveness.
+RELAX ensures that each part undergoes a consistent and repeatable treatment cycle.

+By integrating RELAX into the post-printing workflow, users can enjoy the benefits of automated stress relief, saving time and effort while improving part quality.
+This macro was designed with both hobbyists and professionals in mind, enabling smooth, repeatable destressing without manual intervention.

+---

 ## Features

 - **Release Parts Automatically**: Heat the bed to a configurable release temperature, allowing parts to detach smoothly.